cudeso/misp2sentinel/README.md

 - `"includeEventTags": True`: Include the tags from events for additional context
 - `"publish_timestamp": "14d`: Include events published in the last 14 days

+Although it might be tempting to keep `publish_timestamp` to 14 days, it's better to only use the 14 (or higher) days for the initial run.
+Afterwards set the publish_timestamp to a value that's equal to the frequency you synchronise with Sentinel.
+Meaning, if you sync every 12 hours, set the publish_timestamp to 12h.
+It has no additional value to search for older events, as these have already been published previously.

 There's one MISP filter commonly used that does not have an impact for this integration: **to_ids**.
 In MISP `to_ids` defines if an indicator is *actionable* or not.
 Unfortunately the REST API only supports the to_ids filter when querying for attributes.
 This integration queries for events.
 Does this mean that indicators with to_ids set to False are uploaded?
 No. In the Graph API version, only attributes with to_ids set to True are used.
 The Upload Indicators API relies on the MISP-STIX conversion of attributes (and objects).
 This conversion checks for the to_ids flag for indicators, the only exception being attributes part of an object (also see [#48](https://github.com/MISP/misp-stix/issues/48)).

 ```